karlj38/fullstack-demo/backend/README.md

 ## Initialisation

-To build the database and import the starting json date as well as additional fake seeder data for Students, and Bookings, run:
+To build the database and import the starting json data as well as additional fake seeder data for Students, and Bookings, run:

 ```
 sail artisan migrate --seed